tidymodels/infer/tests/testthat/_snaps/visualize.md

       Rather than setting `method = "theoretical"` with a simulation-based null distribution, the preferred method for visualizing theory-based distributions with infer is now to pass the output of `assume()` as the first argument to `visualize()`.
     Condition
       Warning:
-      Check to make sure the conditions have been met for the theoretical method. {infer} currently does not check these for you.
+      Check to make sure the conditions have been met for the theoretical method. infer currently does not check these for you.

 ---